Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

-We don’t have to feel like we have to make big changes.
+We don’t have to feel like we have to make significant changes.
 And we don’t have to do it ourselves.
 That is the beauty of developing and maturing faithfulness.

-We can put our efforts into trusting that God will help us change and improve through the Holy Spirit.
+We can put our efforts into trusting that God will change and improve us through the Holy Spirit.

 When we commit to spending time with the Lord, bring self-care into our prayers (and then prayers come into our self-care), surrender to God’s will and timing, we are changing!

-He takes us on this journey, and we see how little steps of obedience build and strengthen our faith.
+He takes us on this journey so we see how these little steps of obedience build and strengthen our faith.
 Then, we trust Him more.
 And even more.